andrewginns/mermaid-mcp-server/README.md

 ## Requirements

-- uv for Python and dependency management
-- Node.js with npm
-- Mermaid CLI: `npm install -g @mermaid-js/mermaid-cli`
+See the [Prerequisites](#prerequisites) section above for required dependencies (Node.js, Mermaid CLI, and Python with uv).

 ## Quick Setup (Recommended)